KWQW

-KWQW (98.3 FM, "The Vibe") is a top 40 radio station licensed to Boone, Iowa, and serving the Des Moines area.
-The station is currently owned by Cumulus Media.
-KWQW's studios are in Urbandale, along with Cumulus' other stations: KGGO, KJJY, KHKI, and KBGG.
+KWQW (98.3 FM, "The Vibe") is a top 40 radio station licensed to Boone, Iowa, United States, and serving the Des Moines metropolitan area.
+The station is owned by Cumulus Media.
+KWQW's studios are in Urbandale, along with Cumulus' other Des Moines stations: KGGO, KJJY, and KHKI.
 Its transmitter is located near Big Creek Lake southwest of Sheldahl.